nawa094/ElevatorTycoon/README.md

 - **Objective**: Manage a fleet of elevators to efficiently transport passengers to their desired floors.
 - **Features**:
-  - Add elevators with custom capacities.
+  - Add elevators with custom capacities and speeds.
   - Simulate passenger pickups and drop-offs.
   - Real-time updates on elevator statuses.
   - Capacity management to prevent overloading.
+  - Configurable building and elevator settings.

 ### Commands